anandzol/TutorMe/README.md

 Disclaimer:
 The db credentials are hard coded into the backend code.
 It is currently hosted on a free mongodb atlas instance.

-When booking the session, use 4242 4242 4242 4242 as card number detail, any 3 digit number as cvc and a future date as expiration date.
+When booking the session, use 4242 4242 4242 4242 (Visa) as card number detail, any 3 digit number as cvc and a future date as expiration date.

 An admin user (with pre-booked session and pre offered sessions) is available with following credentials: email: admin@test.com password:password